CalM: A Self-Supervised Foundation Model for Population Dynamics in Calcium Imaging Data: Methods

 \textbf{Simulated data.} To assess the effectiveness of training and forecasting under controlled conditions, we simulate recurrent neural dynamics to generate multiple trials within a session using a fixed recurrent weight matrix $\mathbf{W}$ and stochastic initial states $\mathbf{r}_0$, governed by Eq.~\eqref{eq:eq1}, where $\boldsymbol{\xi}$ denotes Gaussian noise.

 \textbf{Collected data.} For experimental recordings, we utilize the open-source dataset introduced in \citep{tseng2022shared}, where mice were trained to perform a dynamic navigation decision-making task.
 The full dataset comprises 8 subjects, 286 sessions, and 273{,}770 recorded neurons spanning 6 brain regions.
 For the neural forecasting task, we use trial-aligned neural activity.
 For the behavior decoding task, we use angular velocity signals along three rotational degrees of freedom (roll, pitch, and yaw).

+To demonstrate the broad application of our model, we evaluate CalM on extra mouse \citep{sun2025learning} and \textit{C. elegans} \citep{atanas2023brain} datasets.
 Further dataset details and preprocessing procedures are provided in Appendix \ref{sec:dataset}.